Meanwhile in Ireland

 In 2016, a man investigated by the Garda since he was a teenager named David Byrne was murdered at the Regency Hotel in Dublin.

 The Hutch gang was immediately looked at, while Gerry Hutch fled to Spain.
 He was tracked down in Spain and arrested for the murder of David Byrne.
-He now resides at Wheatfield Prison in Dublin.
+He resided at Wheatfield Prison in Dublin, but was ultimately released in 2023.

 2. Stephen Penrose – a dangerous criminal